norkadev/java-basics/README.md

 ```
 Instead of forcing Ostrich to implement a fly method that it cannot fulfill, the hierarchy is adjusted to separate flying and non-flying birds.

-**4. Interface Segregation Principle (ISP) A client should not be forced to depend on methods it does not use.
+**4.Interface Segregation Principle (ISP) A client should not be forced to depend on methods it does not use.

 Bad example:
 ```java